 Along with credit card fraud detection, the best identity theft protection plans can help you recover from ID fraud with minimal hassle.
 They’ll replace your stolen funds and assign experts to restore your name.
 Their work can save you hundreds of hours!
 Here’s a list of the companies featured in plans above:

-- Identity Guard – Best Credit Card Fraud Detection Overall
+Best Identity Theft Protection with Credit Card Fraud Detection

 Criminals fraudulently use more than 150,000 US-based credit card accounts in a typical year.
 Sometimes fraud results from old-fashioned pickpocketing or someone using a lost card, but fraudsters can be terribly clever.
 Here are some ways they might obtain your credit card account number.